Brecon Beacons, Wales © Arpingstone

 Wye River, Hay-on-Wye © Claire Ward

 Culture enthusiasts are urged to visit Hay-on-Wye, a charming market-town located within the boundaries of Brecon Beacons National Park.
 Widely referred to as the 'Town of Books', Hay-on-Wye is the bibliophile's equivalent of Mecca, featuring more than 30 second-hand bookstores, many of which stock collector's items and hard-to-find rarities.
 Hay-on-Wye hosts the annual Hay Festival, one of the biggest literary festivals on the planet, drawing crowds in excess of 80,000 people, who come to attend lectures and readings given by some of the world's most eminent writers.
 The festival is held annually in May or June.
-There is more to Hay-on-Wye than simply books as the town also boasts lovely architecture, a celebrated collection of quaint pubs and restaurants, the fascinating ruins of two Norman-built castles, and a popular Thursday Market, where all manner of things can be bought, from antiques to hand-made cheeses.
-The town is also beautifully situated, located on the east bank of the River Wye, just north of the Black Mountains, and surrounded by some lovely countryside, which visitors can explore walking, cycling or driving.
+There is more than books to Hay-on-Wye as the town also boasts lovely architecture, a celebrated collection of quaint pubs and restaurants, the fascinating ruins of two Norman-built castles, and a popular Thursday Market, where all manner of things can be bought, from antiques to hand-made cheeses.
+The town is beautifully located on the east bank of the River Wye, just north of the Black Mountains and surrounded by some lovely countryside.
+Visitors can explore by walking, cycling, or driving.
 For mature visitors to Wales looking for a memorable cultural experience, a visit to Hay-on-Wye is an absolute must.

 Tintern Abbey © MartinBiely

-Famous Tintern Abbey, a monastery established by William Marshal ('the greatest knight that ever lived') to give thanks to God after surviving a narrow escape at sea, is one of the most inspiring and enduring tourist sights that Wales has to offer.
-The abbey, whose first inhabitants were Cistercian monks, dates from the early 13th century and has been well preserved, affording visitors great views of its majestically-ruined nave, chancel, tower, cloister and chapel.
+Famous Tintern Abbey, a monastery established by William the Marshal to give thanks to God after surviving a narrow escape at sea, is one of the most inspiring and enduring tourist sights that Wales has to offer.
+The abbey, whose first inhabitants were Cistercian monks, dates from the early 13th century and has been well preserved, affording visitors great views of its ruined nave, chancel, tower, cloister, and chapel.
 The surviving buildings span a 400-year period between 1131 and 1536.
-Even more beautiful, the grounds around the abbey consist of green fields, craggy, moss-strewn hills, and a stone bridge that leads across an inlet from the sea.
-Gorgeous Tintern Abbey has a long history of inspiring works of art, from paintings by William Turner to poems by William Wordsworth, Lord Tennyson and even Allen Ginsberg.
+Just as beautiful are the grounds around the abbey, consisting of green fields, craggy, moss-strewn hills, and a stone bridge that leads across an inlet from the sea.
+Gorgeous Tintern Abbey has a long history of inspiring works of art, from paintings by William Turner to poems by William Wordsworth, Lord Tennyson, and even Allen Ginsberg.
 Located a mere stone's throw from the English border, Tintern Abbey makes a wonderful first stop on a memorable sightseeing tour of Wales.
 A stroll up to the Devil's Pulpit provides views over the Abbey from above, and there are many great pubs near the ruins for a bite to eat.
-Be sure to take a camera as Tintern Abbey provides wonderful photo fodder.
+Be sure to take a camera as Tintern Abbey provides wonderful photo opportunities.